h15200/notes/dataStructures.md

    doneList, push() them to the queue
 3. After you've added all neighbor nodes, shift() the queue INTO the doneList
 4. Recursively go into the new queue[0]

+## Sorts

+### Bubble sort - just keep swapping and iterating

+to optimize, use a didSwap boolean and only run it if the previous iteration had a swap

+### Insertion sort - use pointer,

+loop left to right, but for every time something is unsorted, sort that element ALL the way to the left using pointer j.
+Same time complexity as bubble sort, but can be done in one loop